pehenrique/nextflow-metatropics-INRB/README.md

 nanoplexer -help
 ```

-4. Run demultiplexing script
+4. Run the demultiplexing script

 ```
 cd nextflow-metatropics-INRB/Input
 bash demultiplexing_TWIST.sh
 ```

-5. Demultiplexed reads are placed in 'nanoplexer_output'
+5. The demultiplexed reads will be placed in the nanoplexer_output folder.